kaaengine/kaa/docs/reference/engine.rst

     Gets or sets the virtual resolution size.
 Expects :class:`geometry.Vector` as a value, representing resolution's width and height.

-    When writing a game you would like to have a consistent way of referencing coordinates, independent from the screen resolution the game is running on.
+    When writing a game you would like to have a consistent way of referencing coordinates, independent from the display resolution the game is running on.
 So for example when you draw some image on position (100, 200) you would like it to always be the same (100, 200) position on the 1366x768 laptop screen, 1920x1060 full HD monitor or any other of `dozens display resolutions out there. <https://en.wikipedia.org/wiki/Display_resolution#/media/File:Vector_Video_Standards8.svg>`_